iotaledger/hornet/documentation/docs/how_tos/using_docker.md

 ## Requirements
 1. A recent release of Docker enterprise or community edition.
 You can find installation instructions in the [official Docker documentation](https://docs.docker.com/engine/install/).
 2. [Docker Compose CLI plugin](https://docs.docker.com/compose/install/compose-plugin/).
-3. A registered domain name pointing to the public IP address of your server.
+3. A registered domain name pointing to the public IP address of your server. _(optional if not using HTTPS)_
 4. Opening up the following ports in your servers firewall:
    - `15600 TCP` - Used for gossip.
    - `14626 UDP` - Used for autopeering.
    - `80 TCP` - Used for HTTP.
-   - `443 TCP` - Used for HTTPS.
+   - `443 TCP` - Used for HTTPS. _(optional if not using HTTPS)_
 5. [CURL](https://curl.se/).

 ## Download the latest release